POeticPotatoes/Truffle/README.md

 # Truffle Library
 Truffle is a lightweight SQL management library written on top of `ASP.net` that aims to simplify interactions between a backend API and its SQL Databases.
 Programs written with this library are similar to Java Spring in that they follow a Modelling framework with the use of Attributes to represent tables, columns and fields.

+Truffle provides additional flexibility by having all of its classes extendable, and allows the user to implement their own data validations and procedures.

+This library was written by POeticPotatoes, who created it in the process of building backend services at work.

 ## Table of Contents
 * [Introduction](#introduction)
 * [Technologies](#technologies)